 Earwax Treatment and Self-Care at Home

-You may try a few earwax removal methods at home unless you have a perforation (hole) or a tube in your eardrum.
+Your doctor may recommend that you try an earwax removal method at home, unless you have a perforation (hole) or a tube in your eardrum.

-- Over-the-counter wax softening drops such as Debrox and Murine or warmed mineral oil may be put into the affected ear and then allowed to drain out after about five minutes while holding the head to the side, allowing the drops to settle.
+- Over-the-counter wax softening drops such as Debrox or Murine may be put into the affected ear and then allowed to drain out after about five minutes while holding the head to the side, allowing the drops to settle.
 Sitting up again will let the drops drain out by themselves.

 - Ear candling is not recommended.
 The procedure uses a hollow cone made of paraffin and beeswax with cloth on the tapered end.
 The tapered end is placed inside the ear, and an assistant lights the other end, while making sure your hair does not catch on fire.
 In theory, as the flame burns, a vacuum is created, which draws the wax out of the ear.
 Limited clinical trials, however, showed that no vacuum was created, and no wax was removed.
 Furthermore, this practice may result in serious injury.

 The doctor may remove your earwax with a small plastic spoon called a curette, or irrigate your ear with warmed water, sodium bicarbonate, or other prescription-strength eardrops.

 Earwax blockage can be prevented by avoiding the use of cotton-tipped swabs or Q-tips and other objects that push the wax deeper into the ear canal.